tinytronix/SX126x/Readme.md

 I developed it because I want to extend my bunch of homeautomation devices (https://github.com/tinytronix/homeautomation). to be able to speak LoRa.
 FSK Mode is currently not supported in this project.

-Most of the hardware driver software is taken from https://github.com/jgromes/RadioLib (Universal wireless communication library for Arduino, great project!).
+Most of the hardware driver software is taken from https://github.com/jgromes/RadioLib (Universal wireless communication library for Arduino, great project!) and slightly adapted.

 Here is my homeautomation gateway running with this Adruino driver library:
 ![lt](https://raw.githubusercontent.com/tinytronix/SX126x/master/pcb/LoRa2.JPG)